 Since announcing his candidacy, Sen. Cory Booker (D-NJ) has put marijuana legalization at the center of his platform.
 Launching his campaign in an interview on the Tom Joyner Morning Show, Booker right away pushed his support for cannabis reform, citing the need for “equal justice under the law.”

 At the heart of Booker’s support for marijuana is the racially disproportionate manner in which marijuana laws are enforced.
 As a result, he’s introduced some of the most daring marijuana legislation seen in Congress.
-Most recently, he joined Congresswoman Bonnie Watson Coleman (D-NJ) in introducing the Next Step Act, a sweeping criminal justice bill that would end the federal prohibition on marijuana, expunge records, and reduce harsh mandatory minimums for nonviolent drug offenses.
+In March 2019, he joined Congresswoman Bonnie Watson Coleman (D-NJ) in introducing the Next Step Act, a sweeping criminal justice bill that would end the federal prohibition on marijuana, expunge records, and reduce harsh mandatory minimums for nonviolent drug offenses.

 In 2017, Booker introduced the Marijuana Justice Act, a wide-reaching bill that would not only end federal prohibition on marijuana, but also encourage states to legalize the substance and penalize those that display marijuana-related incarceration rates that are racially disparate.
 He reintroduced a new version of the bill in 2018.

 Building on his marijuana justice-focused presidential campaign, in June 2019 Booker unveiled his “Restorative Justice Initiative,” a plan that would commute sentences for thousands of people serving time in federal prison for nonviolent marijuana-related convictions.
 In the plan, Booker says if elected president he will immediately exercise his powers to grant clemency to such individuals.